 Social -Making friends is not as easy for some children as it is for others.
 Changing schools, teachers and classes can bring on overwhelming stress to children who are just looking to fit in and not sit alone at lunch.
 Often parents worry about these social issues and create unintended stress by asking them questions regarding friends and about social interactions at school.
 Listening and being empathetic to their situation can be as beneficial and prove more effective, as trying to suggest new ways for them to engage, make friends and handle difficult situations.
 Taking on the role of a coach and empowering them to think of solutions to these concerns will help develop relational and problem solving skills, encourage autonomy and improve your relationship with them.
 A great way to get them talking is to first listen.

 Every brain is different and how it responds to its environment is also different.
 What seems stressful for a child, may not seem stressful for a parent.
 Consistent scheduling, adding in flexibility and planning ahead can take the transition back to school less stressful for everyone.
-If you are fighting daily battles related to the stresses/anxiety of school, contact us for more information regarding how The Neurofeedback Center can help your child’s brain perform stress free every day.
+If you are fighting daily battles, contact us for more information to see if we might be the right fit to help your child’s brain perform stress free every day.